mswjs/data/README.md

 #### Using the primary key

 Each model **must have a primary key**.
-That is a single key that can be used to reference an entity of that model.
-Think of it as an ID column for a particular table in a database.
+That is a root-level property representing the model's identity.
+Think of it as an "id" column for a particular table in a database.

 Declare a primary key by using the `primaryKey` helper function: